 Can students take the test on their own devices, or do testing sites provide computers?

-Students will normally bring a laptop or tablet for their own use; testing sites must furnish internet access.
-Some testing sites also choose to provide suitable devices for all students taking the test, but this is exceptional and will be discussed with the testing site and the students in advance.
+For in-school tests, students will normally bring a laptop or tablet for their own use, while testing sites must furnish internet access.
+Some schools also choose to provide suitable devices for all students taking the test.
+Please contact your school if you have questions about this.

 Can I take the CLT on my smartphone?